lightning/bolts/08-transport.md

 official Noise protocol name for our variant is:
 `Noise_XK_secp256k1_ChaChaPoly_SHA256`.
 The ascii string representation of this value is hashed into a digest used to initialize the starting handshake state.
-If the protocol names of two endpoints differs, then the handshake process fails immediately.
+If the protocol names of two endpoints differ, then the handshake process fails immediately.